MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick-start/Insider-Known-Issues.md

 ## Build 16237

-- Hyper-V Containers are not working properly.
-This workaround is needed to use Hyper-V Containers in build 16237.
+- Hyper-V isolated containers are not working properly.
+This workaround is needed to use Hyper-V isolated containers in build 16237.
 Run these commands in PowerShell:

 ```PowerShell
 Get-ComputeProcess | ?
 IsTemplate -eq $true | Stop-ComputeProcess -Force